-Established in 1999, the Affiliates Program enables Black, Latina/o, Asian, Middle Eastern, and Native American professional staff to enrich their professional skills and build connections with colleagues through professional development and mentorship opportunities.
+Established in 1999, the Affiliates Program enables Black, Latinx, Asian, Middle Eastern, and Native American professional staff to enrich their professional skills and build connections with colleagues through professional development and mentorship opportunities.

 Affiliates will receive a thorough orientation to various vice presidential areas, schools, and departments throughout the University.
-These experiences will be complemented by a mentoring program.
+These experiences will be complemented by a mentor component.
 Affiliates will be matched with a member of senior leadership or an Affiliates Alumnus to study and observe leadership in action and gain heightened awareness of strategic issues affecting Boston College as a Jesuit, Catholic university.